The Camino Frances

 The Sections Of The Camino Frances

-This is the complete itinerary for the traditional stages of the French Way, also known as the Camino Frances.
-Please note that ‘split days’ have not been included in the list.
+This is the complete itinerary for the traditional stages of the French Way, also known as the Camino Francés.
+Please note that the list does not include’ split days’.

 St-Jean-Pied-de-Port to Pamplona

-The first section of the French Way, the starts in St Jean Pied de Port in the French Basque Country and crosses the Pyrenees, finishing in the city of Pamplona, world-famous for its Bull Run, San Fermín.
+The first section of the French Way starts in St-Jean-Pied-de-Port in the French Basque Country and crosses the Pyrenees, finishing in the city of Pamplona, world-famous for its Bull Run, San Fermín.
 This is one of the most challenging but beautiful parts, especially if you take the ‘Napoleon Route’ over the Roncesvalles Pass (1450m).
 The views of the Pyrenees are worth the effort!
 Over 20,000 pilgrims choose to start their ‘way’ to Santiago de Compostela in Saint Jean each year, covering nearly 800km across the north of Spain.

-This section of the Way of St James starts in the city of Pamplona (Iruña in Basque), famous for its San Fermín Bull Run festival taking place from 7th July every year.
-The section finishes in Logroño, capital of La Rioja wine region, and a fantastic city to discover authentic Spanish tapas.
-From the pilgrim sculpture at Alto del Perdón, you will enjoy panoramic views of Pamplona behind and the vast countryside ahead, before continuing on your way.
+This section of the Way of St James starts in the city of Pamplona (Iruña in Basque), famous for its San Fermín Bull Run festival, on the 7th of July every year.
+The section finishes in Logroño, the capital of the La Rioja wine region and a fantastic city to discover authentic Spanish tapas.
+From the pilgrim sculpture at Alto del Perdón, you will enjoy panoramic views of Pamplona behind and the vast countryside ahead before continuing on your way.
 On this section of the Camino, you will walk across the mountains of Navarra and La Rioja vineyards, passing medieval bridges, castles, churches, and picturesque villages along the way, such as Puente de la Reina, Cirauqui, Estella-Lizarra and Viana.
 Stop at Bodegas Irache and the Wine Museum for a rest and a quick sip at the free wine fountain.

-Section 6 of the Camino de Santiago along the French Way (Camino Frances) starts in the lively city of León and finishes in Ponferrada, built by the Templars in the 12th century.
-Along the way, you will pass the hilltop city of Astorga famous for its chocolates and other sweet delicacies.
-After Astorga, you will start your ascent to the spectacular and unscathed León Mountains (Montes de León), passing rustic mountain villages and hamlets before reaching El Bierzo region.
-Your destination for this Camino section is Ponferrada, capital of El Bierzo region and the last city before Santiago de Compostela.
+Section 6 of the Camino de Santiago along the French Way (Camino Francés) starts in the lively city of León and finishes in Ponferrada, built by the Templars in the 12th century.
+Along the way, you will pass the hilltop city of Astorga, famous for its chocolates and other sweet delicacies.
+After Astorga, you will ascend to the spectacular and unscathed León Mountains (Montes de León), passing rustic mountain villages and hamlets before reaching the El Bierzo region.
+Your destination for this Camino section is Ponferrada, the capital of the El Bierzo region and the last city before Santiago de Compostela.

 Ponferrada to Sarria